decentralized-identity/didcomm.org/gossyp/README.md

 ## Summary

 Defines how to maintain a shared view of changing state, despite the complex connectivity challenges of decentralized, n-wise interactions.
-Since shared state can drive a workflow, we recommend [implementing n-wise DIDComm protocols atop gossyp](#building-on-gossyp); its abstraction over point-to-point communication[<a id="ref1" href="note1">1</a>] can make such protocols easier to design and impliment, and far more robust.
+Since shared state can drive a workflow, we recommend [implementing n-wise DIDComm protocols atop gossyp](#building-on-gossyp); its abstraction over point-to-point communication[<a id="ref1" href="note1">1</a>] can make such protocols easier to design and implement, and far more robust.

 >Note: Careful students of this protocol will recognize overlaps between this protocol and several other technologies in SSI and distributed systems.
 For an analysis of how gossyp's solution to this problem compares to other approaches, see [Appendix 1: Alternatives](#appendix-1-alternatives).

 ## Roles

 Many [participants](https://github.com/dhh1128/didcomm-terms/wiki/participant) may run this protocol, but they all share a single role, `peer`.

-In some cases, all `peers` belong to a single [party](https://github.com/dhh1128/didcomm-terms/wiki/party) (e.g., Alice is syncing state among all her devices); in other cases, the participants may span sovereign domain boundaries (e.g., they are syncing the state of n-wise peer DID docs).
+In some cases, all `peers` belong to a single [party](https://github.com/dhh1128/didcomm-terms/wiki/party) (e.g., Alice is using gossyp to sync state among all her devices); in other cases, the participants may span sovereign domain boundaries (e.g., multiple individuals are using gossyp to sync the state of n-wise peer DID docs).

 ## Connectivity